armink19/Reinforcement-Learning-using-Actor-Critic-Algorithms/README.md

-# a2c_updated
+# Reinforcement Learning using Actor Critic Algorithms

 ## Installation Guide for RoboGym with MuJoCo

-This guide provides step-by-step instructions for installing and setting up RoboGym with MuJoCo on your system.
+This guide provides step-by-step instructions for installing and setting up RoboGym with MuJoCo on the UL HPC platform.

 ### Prerequisites